-Register below for this free expert webinar about how to choose a school for your child with ADHD/LD featuring Susan Yellin, Esq., on Wednesday, March 6, at 1 pm ET.
+In this hour long webinar on-demand, learn how to choose a school for your child with ADHD/LD featuring Susan Yellin, Esq.

 School is supposed to be a place where children learn, grow, and thrive, but that isn’t always the case.
 For kids with ADHD and learning disabilities (LD), certain school environments may not be a good fit, and could even disrupt the educational experience.
 So when is it time to consider a new school?
 Are there ways to work with your child’s current school to transform it into a better learning environment?

 Critical first steps include understanding the kinds of schools available to your child — public, charter, private, special education, and parochial — and then evaluating these schools to determine if they are a good fit for your child.
 It is also crucial for parents to understand their legal rights in this process, including how to get a current district to pay for a new school.

 - How to recognize problems with your child’s current school and how to address them

 - How to know when it is time to move on to a new school

 - How to use built-in transition points to make a change

 - Special considerations for students with IEPs and 504 Plans